 Autumn in France marks the end of the long Summer break and the start of a transitional season towards Winter.
+It’s a beautiful season to explore the country, from cities to rural places and remote valleys in the Alps.

 Autumn in France: the Calendar